40 Awesome Photo Shoot Ideas:

 #4 – Working A Wedding

-Wedding photos are all the rage in this day and age.
+Wedding photos are incredibly important to couples these days.
 As one of the most competitive industries on the market, great gear and editing technology can go a long way for you.
 But, you need options for your clients.
-Enter composition into the ring.
+Enter composition.

 Different framing ideas can be a hit as well.
 Use doors, fences, or gates to give your photos some amazing depth and color.
-The bolder and visually pleasing the better in this case.
+A lot of architectural framing, especially in wedding locations, is meant to make the bride and groom look especially fantastic.
+Make use of that.
+The bolder and more visually pleasing the better.

 #5 – The Family Photo